microsoft/vscode-docs/release-notes/latest.md

 ## Key Bindings for Numeric Keypad

-Added support for function keys `kbstyle(f13-f19)` and for numpad keys:
+Added support for function keys `kbstyle(f13-f19)` and for the numeric keypad keys:

 * `kbstyle(numpad0-numpad9)`
 * `kbstyle(numpad_multiply)`